Vacuum-excited surface plasmon polaritons: Theory

-In what follows take two half spaces in the $\unit z$-direction, where region 1 (the semiconductor slab) is to be metallic (M) during irradiation and region 2 an insulator (I) like air, creating an MI interface (later on we will discuss layered IMI and MIM heterostructures).
-In our proposed set up $\veps_1(t)$ varies from $\pm$ values and $\veps_2$ remains constant (although for now it will be left more general).
-To make explicit the utility of the Hertz vector method we shall consider the radial propagation of SPPs in a cylindrical cavity with coordinates $(\rho,\theta,z)$, sectional radius $\rho=R$ and length $L$, see Fig. \ref{exp}.
+In what follows we take two half spaces in the $\unit z$-direction, where region 1 (the semiconductor slab) is a semiconductor (I) and region 2 a metal (M) like silver, creating an SM interface.
+In our proposed set up $\veps_1(t)$ varies from a minimum to maximum value and $\veps_2<0$ remains constant (although for now it will be left more general).
+To make explicit the utility of the Hertz vector method we shall consider the radial propagation of SPPs in a cylindrical cavity with coordinates $(\rho,\theta,z)$, sectional radius $\rho=R$ and length $L$, see Fig.~\ref{exp}.